Using Neuroimaging Data for Exploring Conversational Engagement in Human-Robot Interaction

 Background

-In everyday conversations, a speaker and a listener are involved in a common project which relies on close coordination requiring the continuous attention and relatedly engagement of each participant.
+In everyday conversations, a speaker and a listener are involved in a common project that relies on close coordination, requiring each participant’s continuous attention and related engagement.
 At the same time, additional bystanders might show less engagement in the conversation.

 Crossdisciplinary collaboration

-The researchers in the team represent the Department of Intelligent Systems at KTH EECS and the Psychology department and the Linguistics department at SU.
+The researchers in the team represent the Department of Intelligent Systems at KTH EECS, the Psychology Department and the Linguistics Department at Stockholm University.

 Contacts